 Activity: the most important and enjoyable bit – actually doing it!
 You must do each activity for an average of an hour a week for at least the minimum time required at your level.

 You’re all set to start volunteering – good luck!

 Here at your Students’ Union we provide lots of different volunteering opportunities which you could get involved in as part of your Gold DofE Award.
 Please see our volunteering opportunities webpage to find out more.

-Don’t forget to log your volunteering roles, hours and related Employability Skills on your Employability Dashboard!
+Don’t forget to log your volunteering roles, hours and related Employability Skills on your Skills Log!